OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/train-the-trainer-retreat-2025.md

 → **Coding competence / research software engineering**: Knowledge of the use of software and, if necessary, programming, which is necessary for the implementation and automation of data collection, processing and analysis.
 This also includes the application of computer-aided methods and technologies to solve complex scientific problems.

+Imparting this knowledge and skills in university teaching helps to ensure high-quality research and make it sustainable.
+We are therefore organizing a retreat for multipliers who would like to integrate these extremely important topics into their teaching and supervision.

 <br>